godatadriven/build-your-own-search-engine/blog.md

 ![](img/solution_design.png)

 # The code
-Before we start clone the [code repository](https://github.com/godatadriven/build-your-own-search-engine) to a folder on your computer.
+Before we start, clone the [code repository](https://github.com/godatadriven/build-your-own-search-engine) to a folder on your computer.
 Which minor changes you can tweak it to create you own search engine with different files.
 Navigate to the build-your-own-search-engine.

 ```
 cd build-your-own-search-engine